Chisho/deletarr/README.md

 # Deletarr

+> **Warning:** Do not run this script with deletion enabled until you have tested it with `dry_run: true`.
+Always verify the output to ensure it will not delete files you want to keep.
+Use at your own risk!

+> **Disclaimer:**
+> This tool is intended for legal use only.
+The authors and contributors do not condone, support, or encourage the use of this software for copyright infringement or any other illegal activity.
+It is the user's responsibility to ensure that their use of this tool complies with all applicable laws and regulations in their jurisdiction.

 This container sets up a cron scheduler that will automatically run `deletarr.py` at the scheduled interval.
 The script checks for missing media files in your Radarr/Sonarr libraries and deletes the corresponding qBittorrent data for these files.
 The qBittorrent search is category-based, so you must configure the appropriate categories in your `config.yml` file to match your Radarr/Sonarr download categories.

 ## Quick Setup